Policy: Child protection

 - In addition, the University expects all businesses operating on its premises, using its services, or receiving its support, to comply with this policy, noting that breaches may directly affect the interests/reputation of ANU.

-- Staff, students, contractors and volunteers must meet the terms of the child protection policy and procedure, and will be held accountable for complying with these.
+- ANU people must meet the terms of the child protection policy and procedure, and will be held accountable for complying with these.
 This will require self-assessment and disclosure as appropriate.
 Breaches will be dealt with under the relevant staff and student discipline procedures.
 Similarly, contractors and volunteers will face equivalent sanctions for non-compliance.

 - College Deans and Service Division Directors are required to identify and manage interactions with children in their areas of responsibility and ensure that general or specific training is delivered to staff in accordance with local assessment and consistent with this policy and procedure.

-- College Deans and Service Division Directors are responsible for compliance with the policy and procedure in their respective Colleges or Divisions and may be required to report to the Vice-Chancellor and Risk Management and Audit Committee of Council periodically.
+- College Deans and Service Division Directors are responsible for compliance with the policy and procedure in their respective Colleges or Divisions and may be required to report to the Vice-Chancellor and Audit and Risk Management Committee of Council periodically.
 College Deans and Service Division Directors are invited to incorporate planning and monitoring of this requirement in their College and Division Plans according to risk assessment.

 - College Deans and Service Division Directors are accountable for child protection within their areas of responsibility.
 They may delegate their responsibilities to managers and supervisors.
 This responsibility includes ensuring that businesses operating on ANU premises, using its services or receiving support implement appropriate child protection procedures.

 |To set out the principles guiding the University’s approach to child protection.

 |25 Jul 2019

 |Chief People Officer